knpuniversity/javascript/knpu/ep1-basics/ajax-form-submit.md

 This time, calling `e.preventDefault()` will prevent the form from *actually* submitting, which is good.
 For now, just `console.log('submitting')`.

-Ok, let's try it!
+Ok, test time!
 Head back, refresh, and try the form.
 Yes!
 We get the log, but the form doesn't submit.

 ## Adding AJAX